On Atheism

 There are certain things which aren’t bound by time and space.
 They are transcendant.
 Some examples are numbers, ideals, or logic.
 If you can understand this, you can understand how God is transcedant.

 The Gospel of John calls God the “Logos”, which is the Greek word from which “logic” is derived from.
 It means “word”, “discourse”, or “reason”.
 According to Wikipedia is related to the Ancient Greek word “lego”, which literally translates to “I say”.
 God speaks things into existence.
 He says, and it is so.
 “Let there be light” is one of His most famous sayings.
 In fact, “logos” is rendered as “word” in our English Bibles.
 “Logos” is also related to the Latin word “lex” (lit. “law”), and God is the law.
 He literally is the law.
 He created it and it is Him.
 God is perfect, He is the thing which we all strive for.
 Some of us just don’t know it.
-God is more than just logic.
-He is the Way, the Truth, and the Life (John 14:16).

 Morality

 God is the definition of good.
 There is no good without God (Matthew 19:17).
 Why would anybody be moral without God?
 Correct answer: they wouldn’t.
-The concept of morality doesn’t exist without God.
+The concept of objective morality doesn’t exist without God.

-We Were Created for Him
+We were created for Him

 We were created to worship God.
 As a result, we literally cannot live without worshipping something.
 If we reject God, then we are worshipping something else.
 Even devoted atheists worship the god of nature or fortune.
 They adhere to the law of the jungle, following a kind of morality that is determined by the necessities of survival.
 The classical philosophers were more explicit about their worship of “Nature”, but it’s no different these days.
 Everyone has a worldview, and a worldview requires a defined sovereign being, even if that sovereign being is themself.